-The knowledge and skills gained at our 17 colleges and universities are exactly what employers seek.
+The knowledge and skills gained at our 18 colleges and universities are exactly what employers seek.
 A liberal arts education that emphasizes critical thinking skills is more relevant than ever in our global economy.
 Students also graduate well prepared to go on to earn graduate and professional degrees.
 And the real-world experiences that our colleges encourage — internships, undergraduate research, and overseas study — develop important workforce skills.

-- 300,000 of our alumni live across the state, in every corner of Minnesota.
+- 350,000 of our alumni live across the state, in every corner of Minnesota.

-The median earnings of our alumni working in Minnesota five years after graduation is $58,900.
-And 94% of our most recent graduates were employed, pursuing additional education, or doing volunteer service (e.g., Peace Corps or mission work) or in the military within a year of earning their bachelor’s degree:
+And 93 percent of our most recent graduates were employed, pursuing additional education, or doing volunteer service (e.g., Peace Corps or mission work) or in the military within a year of earning their bachelor’s degree:

-- 17% listed continuing education as their primary activity.
+- 16 percent listed continuing education as their primary activity

-Our 17 colleges and universities add more than $1.6 billion annually to Minnesota’s economy through direct spending that includes wages, operating costs and capital construction expenditures.
+Our 18 colleges and universities add more than $1.8 billion annually to Minnesota’s economy through direct spending that includes wages, operating costs and capital construction expenditures.

 Our colleges enroll 14,000 undergraduate students from other states each year.